emoshape/AdvancedAffectiveAgent/README.md

 ## Synopsis

-The Intelligent Agent program links together the EPU emotion processing unit, AI and various IO devices to form a smart toy with emotions.
+The Intelligent Agent program links together the EPU emotion processing unit, AI and various IO devices to form an intelligent toy with emotions.

 ## Code Example